CasperWong-jpg/Chess/README.md

 Finally, this chess engine can also be easily connected to a Lichess bot account, where it can automatically play others on this online chess platform!
 __________
 ### How to run GUI project:
-0. Download Code as a ZIP.
-Install the PIL/Pillow and Requests modules (see below for instructions).
+1. Install the PIL/Pillow and Requests modules.

-1. Open main.py file
-  – I would recommend using VSCode and installing the Python extension by Microsoft within the software

-2. Change line 16 of main.py so that you provide the path from current terminal directory to the "Chess-main" folder

-3. Run main.py and enjoy!

-Modules and libraries to download:
-PIL/Pillow and Requests
- - Instructions for download found here: https://www.cs.cmu.edu/~112/notes/notes-animations-part1.html
+  - `pip3 install pillow`
+  - `pip3 install requests`

+2. From repo directory, `python3 main_GUI.py`

+3. Enjoy!

 __________

 ### How to run command line interface project:
 If there are issues downloading PIL/Pillow and Requests, you can play on a simple command line interface, which does not require module installment.

-1. Open simple-main.py (using an editor like VSCode) and run!
+1. From repo home directory, run `python3 main_CLI.py`
 __________

 ### How to implement as Lichess bot:
 See instructions here: https://github.com/ShailChoksi/lichess-bot

-Directions for Mac
-1. Change terminal to lichess_bot directory
-2. Run: " python3 lichess-bot.py "
+Directions:
+1. From repo directory, run on terminal `cd lichess_bot_Python`
+2. Change lichess_bot/config.yml OAuth token to bot account you own
+3. Run `python3 lichess-bot.py`

 __________
-## Advanced Chess Engine
+## Advanced C Chess Engine
-Description: There is a second chess engine made in C using bitboards (for better efficiency) and improved evaluation heuristics (ie. Piece-square tables, opening book).
-This can be found in `lichess_bot_refactored`.
+Description: There is a second chess engine made in C using bitboards (for better efficiency in move generation) and improved evaluation heuristics (ie. Piece-square tables, opening book).
+This can be found in `lichess_bot_C`.
 Note that this is purely a chess engine - it takes in a FEN string representing current board state, and returns the best move as another string.
-This bot is made to interface with the Lichess API
+It does not keep track of previous game states, so is not playable standalone.
+This bot is made to interface with the Lichess API.

+OpenMP has been used to provide linear speedup on a standard 8 core computer.
+See [Parallel Chess](https://github.com/CasperWong-jpg/ParallelChess) repo for more documentation and detailed commits.

 __________

 ### How to run
-1. Change to lichess_bot_refactored directory
+1. Change to lichess_bot_C directory
 2. Run `make lichess` to create shared library file (chess engine can be involved through Python script) or `make playable` in which user manually supplies FEN string and engine returns best move.
+3. cd `lichess_bot`
+4. Change `lichess_bot/config.yml` OAuth token to bot account you own
+5. `python3 lichess-bot.py`